 Pharmacists, GPs and practice nurses can offer specific advice and support if you do become unwell or are managing a long-term condition.
 There’s also plenty of information and support available to help you to take care of yourself on a daily basis:

-Pharmacists can give help and advice about health and wellbeing, and about treating commonly occurring symptoms.
+Pharmacists can give help and advice about health and wellbeing and treating commonly occurring symptoms.
 Their advice is useful if you have a long-term condition as they can offer lots of support and information specific to your own health needs.
 Some pharmacists are also accredited to undertake free reviews, with your consent, to ensure you are taking prescribed medications properly and discuss any concerns or issues preventing that from happening.
 Ask them about these services.

 When you talk to your GP or nurse about your condition, you may want to discuss some of the things you need to do to stay well.
 Some of these will be things that you do yourself, including eating healthily, exercising or taking your medicines at the right time.